a2ankitrai/Software_Notes/REST/rest.md

 - Headers MUST NOT include API or domain specific values.

 - If available, HTTP standard headers MUST be used instead of creating a custom header.

+---

+## Difference between PUT and PATCH

+**PUT** - replace the ENTIRE RESOURCE with the new representation provided

+**PATCH** - replace parts of the source resource with the values provided AND|OR other parts of the resource are updated that you havent provided (timestamps) AND|OR updating the resource effects other resources (relationships)

+The difference between the PUT and PATCH requests is reflected in the way the server processes the enclosed entity to modify the resource identified by the Request-URI.
+In a PUT request, the enclosed entity is considered to be a modified version of the resource stored on the origin server, and the client is requesting that the stored version be replaced.
+With PATCH, however, the enclosed entity contains a set of instructions describing how a resource currently residing on the origin server should be modified to produce a new version.